HKH515/VLN56/README.md

 ![SearchAbstract](https://github.com/HKH515/VLN56/blob/qt/Images/Search_Abstract.jpg?raw=true)

-Keep in mind that symbols and numbers will not work in the name feild and symbols or letters will not work in the Construction Year field.
+Note that symbols and numbers will not work in the name feild and symbols or letters will not work in the Construction Year field.

 ##Connections: